 - Bachelor of Science Four-year

 - Bachelor of Science Honours

-- Co-operative Education Option: this five-year option allows students who meet the requirements to participate in up to 5, four month paid work terms.
+- This five-year option allows students who meet the requirements to participate in up to 5, four-month paid work terms.

 You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year or honours degree or would like to pursue the Co-operative Education Option.

 Do you want us to send you important reminders, information about our programs or notifications about uSask events?